MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Text data volume is growing exponentially in organizations, through channels such as email, documents, social media, and more.
-This data can carry a lot of valuable information that—when extracted and acted upon—can help you provide better products and services to your customers.
-Dealing with this ever-growing data can be time-consuming and error prone, and can lead to missed business opportunities and costs.
+The volume of text data is increasing exponentially for organizations.
+Channels such as email, documents, social media, and others contribute increasing amounts of text data.
+This data carries valuable information that—when extracted and acted upon—helps you provide better products and services to your customers.
+Dealing with this ever-increasing data is often time-consuming and error prone, and sometimes leads to missed business opportunities and costs.

 Text classification is one of the fundamental natural language processing (NLP) problems.
-It allows tagging of text entries with tags or labels that can be used for sentiment analysis, spam detection, and routing customer requests, just to name a few examples.
+With text classification, you can identify text entries with tags to be used for things like:

+- Sentiment analysis
+- Spam detection
+- Customer request routing
+- Other business needs

-Use AI Builder text classification with [Power Automate](https://flow.microsoft.com/) and [Power Apps](https://powerapps.microsoft.com/) to automate and scale your business processes and free your employees to act on these insights.
-It can also be used as an input for other AI capabilities such as subscription user churn and predictive analysis.
-AI Builder can learn from your previously labeled text items, and enable you to classify unstructured text data stored in Common Data Service into your own business-specific categories.
+Automate and scale your business processes with AI Builder text classification in [Power Automate](https://flow.microsoft.com/) and [Power Apps](https://powerapps.microsoft.com/).
+AI Builder models help free your employees to act on new insights.
+Use the results as an input for other AI capabilities, like subscription user churn and predictive analysis.
+AI Builder learns from your previously labeled text items, and enables you to classify unstructured text data stored in Common Data Service into your own business-specific categories.

 ### Related content